nycjv321/bitly-client/README.md

     BitlyClient.create(userName, password).links().expand(new URL("http://bit.ly/ze6poY"));  \\ returns http://google.com/

   See the unit tests.
-They explain everything
+They explain everything.

 ## Why?
-The existing APIs either
+The existing APIs either:

-    1. Only support OAUTH (Understandable but "actual" front end users may not be using Bit.ly)
+    1. Only support OAUTH (Understandable but "actual" front end users may not be the only consumers of Bit.ly)
-    2. The other existing APIs are (IMVHO) not intuitive/are weird
+    2. The other existing APIs are (IMVHO) not very intuitive
     3. Why Not?
 (JK)